actions/importer-labs/jenkins/6-forecast.md

-# Forecast the runner usage of a Jenkins instance
+# Forecast potential build runner usage

 In this lab you will use the `forecast` command to forecast potential GitHub Actions usage by computing metrics from completed pipeline runs in your Jenkins server.